Paloh railway station

-Paloh railway station is a railway station located at and named after the town of Paloh in Kluang District, Johor.
-The current station is a new station that is double tracked, electrified and opened in 2025.
-It has capacity for commuter and intercity services, the latter of which is currently running.
-The former Paloh station was demolished for the new elevated station as part of the double tracking and electrification project.
-During its construction, Paloh station was served with by a temporary station located nearby the current station.
+Paloh railway station is a railway station located at and named after the town of Paloh in the Kluang District of the state of Johor.
+The current station is a new station that is double-tracked, electrified and opened in 2025.
+It has capacity for both commuter and intercity services, the latter of which is currently running.
+The former Paloh station was demolished for the new elevated station as part of the Gemas-Johor Bahru electrification and double-tracking project (EDTP).
+During its construction, Paloh was served by a temporary station located nearby the current station.

-The station currently has intercity connections via KTM Intercity service to Johor Bahru and Gemas, as well as higher speed electric train service towards Kuala Lumpur, where passengers can connect onwards to trains travelling towards Ipoh, Butterworth, and Padang Besar.